Brokttv/Lora-Without-Regret/README.md

 **We observe the following:**
 - The optimal learning rate ratio is rank-dependent as it is `10x` at rank 16, `3x` for both rank 32 and 64, and only `1x` for rank 128
 - Performance peaks at rank 16 as opposed to rank 32 shown previously
-- The highest accuracy recorded is bigger than the one seen in the previous setup which uses `32`/r consistently across all ranks
+- The highest accuracy recorded is bigger than the one seen in the previous setup which uses `32/r` consistently across all ranks

-Although the maximum accuracy belongs to rank 16 which happens to validate the 10x optimal ratio, we speculate that this is an **artifact** of the model and dataset used and **not linked to the ratio itself**.
+Although the maximum accuracy belongs to rank 16 which happens to validate the 10x optimal ratio, we strongly hypothesize that this is an **artifact** of the model and dataset used and **not linked to the ratio itself**.

-With that highlighted, we observe that a `lr` 10x bigger than FullFT's is not always linked to the best performance but rather is a result of particualr norm of the `AB` matrix impacted by **initialization distribution**, **`alpha/r`**, and finally **rank**.
+With that highlighted, we observe that a `lr` 10x bigger than FullFT's is not always linked to the best performance but rather is a result of a particular norm of the `AB` matrix impacted by **initialization distribution**, **`alpha/r`**, and finally **rank**.

 **Important:**
 From playing with `alpha`, it appears that when the the optimal learning rate is consistent across ranks, it is not due to `1/r` as Lora-Without-Regret blog claims but rather `alpha/r` with `alpha` being a constant.